 - (2007-2008) I selected and translated some verses from a philosophical work in my native tongue, Kannada, into English

-During my free time, I do pro-bono machine-learning research for sustainability with faculty at UC Berkeley.
+During the pandemic years of 2020-21, I did pro-bono machine-learning research for sustainability with faculty at UC Berkeley.
 I have experience with large-scale machine learning on geospatial data including optical, multispectral and SAR remote-sensing data, regression and classification models, time-series analysis, and deep learning.
 I recently published a research article on global irrigation extent, and gave a talk at Google Geo for Good summit.
 My data-science portfolio.

 Full profile, including recommendations, available on LinkedIn.